dinshaw/promises-in-ruby-presentation/notes.md

 The ruby doesn't look so bad at three steps, but imagine 15 steps...!
 Imagine if you didn't want to block; imagine if some steps could run concurrently

-The promises constructor exposes the fulfill and reject methonds (of the promise instance) to the passed block.
+The promises constructor exposes the fulfill and reject methods (of the promise instance) to the passed block.

-Imagine part -cleanup

 Add github to bg

-Show source code, if possible (maybe gist?)
+Closing:

-Close with mike's quote
+* with mike's quote

-Tough to test-drive
+* Tough to test-drive
-hard to understand, even after writing it!
+* hard to understand, even after writing it!